GoogleChrome/web.dev/src/site/content/en/blog/idle-detection/index.md

 ### Enabling support during the origin trial phase

-Starting in Chrome 88, the Idle Detection API will be available as an origin trial in Chrome.
+Starting in Chrome 88, the Idle Detection API is available as an origin trial in Chrome.
 The origin trial is expected to end in Chrome 90 (May 18, 2021).

 {% include 'content/origin-trials.njk' %}